realm/SwiftLint/README.md

 _Note: This implicitly trusts all Xcode package plugins and macros in packages and bypasses Xcode's package validation
        dialogs, which has security implications._

-#### Swift Package
+#### Swift Package Projects

-You can integrate SwiftLint as a Swift Package Manager Plug-in if you're working with a Swift Package with a `Package.swift` manifest.
+You can integrate SwiftLint as a Swift Package Manager Plugin if you're working with a Swift Package with a `Package.swift` manifest.

 Add SwiftLint as a package dependency to your `Package.swift` file.